 “PSC is such a strong risk factor that we recommend people who have it start getting screened for colon cancer right away,” adds Rubin.
 If you don’t know your IBD or other pertinent medical history well enough to assess your risk, you should ask your doctor to help you.

-The other step you should take to help prevent CRC is to undergo surveillance colonoscopies.
+The other step you should take to help reduce colorectal cancer risk is to undergo surveillance colonoscopies.
 This screening test can help detect early signs of CRC which can lead to earlier diagnosis and treatment and improved outcomes.

 “Even if you’re in remission, that doesn’t mean your CRC risk is gone—you need to make sure you have your regular colonoscopies,” says Rubin.
 Your doctor will help determine how often you may need this test.
 It could range from once a year to once every five years depending on your IBD history.